 You can use this for customers who have switches that require certain SIP code responses.

 See the Wikipedia List of SIP response codes for extra details about each code.

 To edit Reply Codes:

-- Failover- allows the call to try the next carrier
+- Failover (only available for some codes)- allows the call to try the next carrier

 - Replace- enter the New Code and New Reason

-On the Advanced tab, setting the Outbound Proxy and related Weights will route traffic through the specific IP.
-This reduces management overhead as a customer only needs to authorize the single IP.
-Additionally, multiple addresses can be load balanced using the AnyEdge system.
+This reduces management overhead as a customer only needs to approve the single IP.
+Also, several addresses can be load balanced using the AnyEdge system.

 The Failover tab lists calls that failed with this carrier but connected with another carrier.
-This typically helps to troubleshoot an issue with carrier that is failing the calls.
-This can also be used to identify FAS (False Answer Supervision) billing fraud.
+This typically helps to troubleshoot an issue with the carrier that's failing the calls.
+You can also use this to identify FAS (False Answer Supervision) billing fraud.